EnigmaCurry/d.rymcg.tech/README.md

 # Show the status of all instances of the current project subdirectory:
 make status

-# Temporarily change the default instance (don't forget to unset it later!):
+# Temporarily change the default instance and start a new subshell:
+# (This sets the $PS1 prompt in the subshell, indicating the current instance)
+make instance=bar switch

+# You can also just set INSTANCE=bar, but don't forget to unset it later!
 export INSTANCE=bar

-# Now with INSTANCE=bar set, operate on instance `bar` exclusively:
+# In the subshell, or with INSTANCE=bar exported, operate on instance `bar` exclusively:
 make config                  # (Re)configures bar instance
 make install                 # (Re)installs bar instance
 make destroy                 # Destroys bar instance